Laboratory of Analysis-Research in quantitative Economics

-The Laboratory of Analysis-Research in Quantitative Economics (Laboratoire dAnalyse-Recherche en Economie Quantitative, LAREQ) is a project created in 2012 at the initiative of Jean-Paul K. Tsasa to propose a new order in research in economics departments of the congolese universities.
+The Laboratory of Analysis-Research in Quantitative Economics (Laboratoire dAnalyse-Recherche en Economie Quantitative, LAREQ) is a project created in 2012 at the initiative of Jean-Paul K. Tsasa to propose a new order in research in economics departments of Congolese universities.

-LAREQ is composed of academics and researchers from three main Congolese universities including: University of Kinshasa, Protestant University at Congo, and Catholic University of Congo, and it is directed by a Resident Coordinator and a Deputy Coordinator.
+LAREQ is composed of academics and researchers from three main Congolese universities including the University of Kinshasa, Protestant University at Congo, and Catholic University of Congo, and it is directed by a Resident Coordinator and a Deputy Coordinator.

 Objectives

 The general objective of LAREQ is to play an active role in the development and application of modern macroeconomic modeling in developing countries in Africa.

 This general goal can be broken down into two more specific objectives: